microsoft/WindowsAppSDK/specs/workload/Workload.md

 A workload has the following properties:

 * Id -- programmatic identifier
+* Rank -- prioritization for selection if multiple workloads have the same id
 * DisplayName -- localizable name for user/human consumption
 * Handler -- WinRT object providing operations manipulating the workload
+* Supported Actions -- Operation(s) a  handler can perform

 An MSIX package can define one or more workloads.
 The following manifest schema is used: